DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/point/src/README.md

 ## Command Line Arguments:
---map_metadata_dir: Directory to map metadata that contains the information about coordinate of legend and map dimension. <br>
+--map_metadata_dir: Directory to map metadata that contains the information about coordinate of legend and map dimension.
 <!-- --cropped_legend_dir: Directory to save the cropped legend  <br>
 --template_dir: Directory to the legend template  <br>
 --processed_legend_dir: Directory to save the processed cropped legend  <br> -->